Most of our research is funded by third-parties. This overview describes some of our most important projects.

 APPsist – CPS-integrated assistance and internet services for mobile and context-sensitive knowledge and performance support in the context of a smart production

-APPsist aims at developing AI-based knowledge and support system for the smart production that supports workers in their interaction with production facilities.
-Central to the APPsist approach is the use of context information such as machine and production state, process information, and dynamic user behaviour, all of which are essential to provide highly tailored and personalized content that is dynamically adapted for different end devices.
+APPsist aims at developing AI-based knowledge and support system for the smart production that support workers in their interaction with production facilities.
+Central to the APPsist approach is the use of context information such as machine and production state, process information, and dynamic user behavior, all of which are essential to provide highly tailored and personalized content that is dynamically adapted for different end devices.
 By filling gaps in qualification, the system additionally supports the continuing education of users in their area of operation.

 APPsist does not solely focus on technical aspects, but also includes the capturing and formalization of personal and organizational expertise and the didactical and methodological improvement of the content for assistance and knowledge constructing services.
 Concepts are created and evaluated in strong cooperation with medium sized enterprises.

-The project is funded by the Federal Ministry for Economic Affairs and Energy and is part of the framework program “AUTONOMIC in Industry 4.0”.
+The project is funded by the Federal Ministry for Economic Affairs and Energy and part of the framework program “AUTONOMIC in Industry 4.0”.

 ARGUMENTUM is a search engine, designed to support lawyers at finding useful information and case studies.

 Lawyers usually have to spend a lot of time finding relevant text passages in books, journals and comments to substantiate their argumentation.
 Therefore, professional online databases can already be a relief.
 However, most of juristic databases only allow full-text search, which often leads to imprecise or even useless results.
-At project ARGUMENTUM, we cooperate with the Europäischen EDV-Akademie des Rechts and some faculties at the Saarland University such as the Institut für Rechtsinformatik and the professional chair of theoretical philosophy to develop a search engine that provides suitable argumentation patterns for specific questions of law – e.g. by browsing the publications of the Federal Constitution Court – to decrease the lawyers’ seek time.
+At project ARGUMENTUM, we cooperate with the Europäischen EDV-Akademie des Rechts and some faculties at the Saarland University like the Institut für Rechtsinformatik and the professional chair of theoretical philosophy to develop a search engine that provides suitable argumentation patterns for specific questions of law – e.g. by browsing the publications of the Federal Constitution Court – to decrease the lawyers’ seek time.

 ARGUMENTUM launched on June 2012 and is promoted for 3 years by the Bundesministerium für Bildung und Forschung.